Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

 \subsection{Recommendation with static user-item interactions}

-In general, recommendation models based on bipartite graph embedding techniques for static user-item interactions can be divided into three categories: those based on matrix factorization, Bayesian analysis, and deep learning methods.
-From an overview, the matrix factorization method, which is the pioneer of bipartite graph embedding, provides well extensibility.
-As a probabilistic version of the matrix factorization method, by setting regularization terms of models through prior knowledge such as the fact that the error follows a Gaussian distribution, the Bayesian analysis method to some extend alleviates the non-convex optimization issue of the matrix factorization method caused by the sparsity problem.
-With the ability in efficiently learning and preserving non-linear patterns in data, the deep learning method has been dominating recent research.
+In general, recommendation models based on bipartite graph embedding techniques for static user-item interactions can be divided into three categories: those based on methods of matrix factorization, Bayesian analysis and deep learning.
+From an overview, as the pioneer of bipartite graph embedding techniques, the matrix factorization method has a virtue of extensibility dear to researchers.
+As a probabilistic version of the matrix factorization method, the Bayesian analysis method can alleviate the non-convex optimization issue out of data sparsity problem suffered by the matrix factorization method, in a manner that setting model's regularization terms with prior knowledge, like the fact that the error follows a Gaussian distribution.
+As for learning and preserving the non-linear patterns involved in data, the deep learning method has significant advantages over the above two methods.